steqeq/0000/docs/sphinx/understand/cmake_packages.rst

 ===========================
-Using CMake with AMD ROCm
+Using CMake with ROCm
 ===========================

-Most components in AMD ROCm support CMake 3.5 or higher out-of-the-box and do not require any special Find modules.
+Most components in ROCm support CMake 3.5 or higher out-of-the-box and do not require any special Find modules.
 A Find module is often used by downstream to find the files by guessing locations of files with platform-specific hints.
 Typically, the Find module is required when the upstream is not built with CMake or the package configuration files are not available.

-AMD ROCm provides the respective *config-file* packages, and this enables ``find_package`` to be used directly.
-AMD ROCm does not require any Find module as the *config-file* packages are shipped with the upstream projects.
+ROCm provides the respective *config-file* packages, and this enables ``find_package`` to be used directly.
+ROCm does not require any Find module as the *config-file* packages are shipped with the upstream projects.

 Finding Dependencies